ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ### @test:BeforeEach

-The function specified after this annotation will be run before each test within the test suite is run.
-This can be used for initializing test-level aspects repeatedly before every test function.
+The `BeforeEach` annotated function will be run before each test in the test suite.
+This can be used to initialize test-level prerequisites repeatedly before every test function.

 ***Example:***